 Also, rules and regulations can change without notice or be subject to the authority of the moment.
 I was very concerned that the animals could be delayed or denied entry at some point en route.

 Did anything surprise you about the international pet moving process?

-What is life like in New Zealand so far?
+What is life like so far in Reno as compared to Sri Lanka?
 Do you think it’s a pet-friendly place to be?

 What advice do you have for people who might be planning a move?

 Ask yourself what you are willing to experience or what you're prepared to do if your animal is denied passage at the airport.
 Are you prepared to leave it behind?
 Reschedule all your own travel plans?
 Put it down?
 Those are fairly all of your options.
 How do you problem solve and find a solution at such a critical point?
 If you are not prepared to deal with the worst case scenario, you need to seek expert assistance.